mirkaCH/web-login-bypass-ctf/README.md

 # Web Login Bypass CTF

+## Project Context

+This project was created to demonstrate my ability to design and document beginner-friendly cybersecurity CTF-style challenges.

+The focus is on clear scenario design, reproducible setup, investigation flow, learning objectives, and basic security documentation.
 ## Overview

 This is a beginner-friendly web security CTF challenge focused on weak login logic.
 The challenge runs inside a Docker container and provides a simple Flask web application with an intentionally vulnerable login form.